JosephLattisaw/shadow/README.md

 - GUI (Apps and statuses)
     [x] Add apps and statuses to debugging GUI
     [x] Make apps and statues non editable
+    [x] Add start and stop button to kill or start applications [x] update dynamically if application is running
+    [ ] Add colors for statuses
 [ ] Create Application that runs as service
 [ ] Make sure service keeps running even if crash
 [ ] Run Applications with TCP commanding packets which let us know if application has crashed or not